amosyuen/ha-tplink-deco/DEBUGGING.md

 2. Enable the browser developer console
 3. Login to the admin UI page
 4. Go to the page with the failing call (Example: Go to page that lists clients if the list clients call is failing)
+   - For the List Clients call, make sure to select a specific deco to list clients for
-5. Find the call that is failing in the developer console network tab.
+6. Find the call that is failing in the developer console network tab.
    Call | Example URL
    ---|---
    Fetch Keys | http://192.168.0.1/cgi-bin/luci/;stok=/login?form=keys